kurron/sqrl-experiment/README.md

 Steve Gibson has proposed  [a new mechanism for web authentication](https://www.grc.com/sqrl/sqrl.htm) and this is my attempt to implement a non-QR code flavor of that protocol.
 I want to preserve the "no keyboard involved" aspect of the solution and take it closer to what is done with current HTTP authentication mechanisms.
-I see two scenarios: a returning client that has already established an identity with a server and a client that needs to establish an identity with the server.
+I see two scenarios: a returning client that has already established an identity with a server and a client that needs to establish a new identity with the server.
 Let's take the easy one first, established identity.

 [client] "Hello, I would like access to this resource."